defval/inject/README.md

 ### Extraction

-Now, we can extract the built server from the container.
+We can extract the built server from the container.
 For this, define the variable of extracted type and pass variable pointer to `Extract` function.

 ```
 var server *http.Server